nmshd/documentation/_docs_explore/42-transport-layer.md

 ## Identity

-The identity semantically is the "digital twin" of the actual real-world person or organization.
+The Identity semantically is the "digital twin" of the actual real-world person or organization.

-Technically, the identity primarily consists of one keypair.
-By signing with the identity's private key, one is able to prove the ownership of the identity and thus manage the identity completely.
-Based on the identity's public key, the primary identification property, the address is created.
+Technically, the Identity primarily consists of one keypair.
+By signing with the Identity's private key, one is able to prove the ownership of the Identity and thus manage the Identity completely.
+Based on the Identity's public key, the primary identification property, the address is created.

 One has to keep in mind that enmeshed doesn't enforce the validation of the real-world entities.
-Thus one real-world entity could create fake identities.
+Thus one real-world entity could create fake Identities.

-Additionally, enmeshed cannot enforce a uniqueness of real-world entities, i.e. one real-world entity could create multiple enmeshed identities for itself.
+Additionally, enmeshed cannot enforce a uniqueness of real-world entities, i.e. one real-world entity could create multiple enmeshed Identities for itself.

 ### Address

-The identity's address is the primary way to identify an identity.
-It is a calculated property based on the identity's public key and thus cannot be changed for an identity.
+The Identity's address is the primary way to identify an Identity.
+It is a calculated property based on the Identity's public key and thus cannot be changed for an Identity.

 ## Devices

-A device is a technical part of the identity.
-One identity can use multiple devices to interact with the outside world.
-The outside world however usually doesn't care about the devices of one identity.
+A device is a technical part of the Identity.
+One Identity can use multiple devices to interact with the outside world.
+The outside world however usually doesn't care about the devices of one Identity.
 An example of an exception would be multi-device authentication in business processes, where the devices (actually their signatures) would take part in the process itself.

-Thus devices are usually handled within the identity, just like one person uses multiple devices for reading mails or browsing the web.
+Thus devices are usually handled within the Identity, just like one person uses multiple devices for reading mails or browsing the web.

 A very interesting part of enmeshed is, that devices are usually kept in synchronization with each other over a synchronization service.
 This is a big difference from other communication providers where there is usually a "main" device which is remotely controlled by other devices.

-Thus, every device has the complete access on the identity and its data without relying on another device.
-This is a great backup and recovery mechanism, as having two devices for an identity means an automatic backup device if one device is broken or replaced.
+Thus, every device has the complete access on the Identity and its data without relying on another device.
+This is a great backup and recovery mechanism, as having two devices for an Identity means an automatic backup device if one device is broken or replaced.

 ### Device Structure

 Devices in the Transport Layer have a different set of Attributes from devices in the Backbone Layer.
-The devices of one identity know each other and this is the information which is shared accross the devices.
+The devices of one Identity know each other and this is the information which is shared accross the devices.

 - id
 - publicKey (optional)